tier4/driving_log_replayer/docs/use_case/perception.en.md

 ## Evaluation method

-Use perception.launch.py to evaluate.
+The perception evaluation is executed by launching the `perception.launch.py` file.
-When launch is launched, the following is executed and evaluated.
+Launching the file executes the following steps:

-1. launch evaluation node (perception_evaluator_node), logging_simulator.launch and ros2 bag play
+1. Execute launch of evaluation node (`perception_evaluator_node`), `logging_simulator.launch` file and `ros2 bag play` command
-2. autoware receives sensor data output from bag, outputs point cloud data, and the perception module performs recognition
+2. Autoware receives sensor data output from input rosbag and outputs point cloud data, and the perception module performs recognition.
-3. the evaluation node subscribe to /perception/object_recognition/{detection, tracking}/objects, evaluates it using the function perception_eval in the callback and records the result in a file
+3. The evaluation node subscribes to `/perception/object_recognition/{detection, tracking}/objects` and evaluates data.
+The result is dumped into a file.
-4. when the playback of the bag is finished, launch is automatically terminated and the evaluation is finished.
+4. When the playback of the rosbag is finished, Autoware's launch is automatically terminated, and the evaluation is completed.

 ### Notes